Commit Briefs

 # bxwm

-A very basic X window manager, a.k.a Brett's X window manager.
+A very basic X window manager.

-## Yet Another Window Manager?
+## Yet Another Window Manager

-about a window manager that did nothing more nor less than what I
+around.
+What if there were a window manager that did nothing more

-needed a window manager to do.
-That matched my worflow without
+nor nothing less than what I needed a window manager to do?
+That

-environment, and prefers simplicity and tranquility.
+environment, and that prefers simplicity and tranquility.

 In addition to being the window manager I use every day, __bxwm__